- (852) 2230 2807

-Christina has expertise at all levels of criminal defence work and has been involved in a number of high profile cases in Hong Kong.
+Christina has expertise at all levels of criminal defence work and has been involved in a number of high-profile cases in Hong Kong.

-Christina is known for her attention to detail and preparation, especially in complicated cases or those requiring systematic approach, coupled with her tenacity to fight for the best results for her clients.
+Christina is known for her attention to detail and preparation, especially in complicated cases or those requiring a systematic approach, coupled with her tenacity to fight for the best results for her clients.

 - Defended 2 directors against allegations of utilising complex group structure to defraud several leading banks in Hong Kong and obtaining over HKD400 million trade loans in a 55 days High Court jury trial and its appeal at the Court of Appeal and Court of Final Appeal.

-- Successfully defended a client in a 70 days District Court money laundering trial, involving the taking of evidence from Chinese witnesses in the People’s Court of Shenzhen under a Letter of Request to the mainland Chinese authorities.
+- Successfully defended a client in a 70 days District Court money laundering trial, involving taking evidence from Chinese witnesses in the People’s Court of Shenzhen under a Letter of Request to the mainland Chinese authorities.
 The case also involved issues of extradition and abuse of process elements which various exclusion of evidence and stay application have been made.

 - Successfully defended a client in a 19 days District Court conspiracy to defraud trial, involving over HKD3 million trade loans.

 - Successfully defended a client in a highly contested 15-day trial in the District Court concerning one count of Conspiracy to Defraud and 3 counts of Money Laundering.
 The case involved the calling of two immunised prosecution witnesses and rebuttal evidence.

 - Defended a client who is a member of the Medical Council and was alleged of Misconduct in Public Office.